July 15, 2020

 In New York, my response might have been, “Okay, let’s do it!”
 But in Mumbai, I recognized his true meaning and knew instantly that the answer was no. I was put up in a Marriott hotel for the night and flew out the next evening.

-For more insights and tips, check out our 2018 Guide to Software Outsourcing in Southeast Asia.
-I also recommend the books by Craig Storti, a consultant and trainer in intercultural communications, including The Art of Crossing Cultures, Cross-Cultural Dialogues and Speaking of India: Bridging the Communication Gap when Working with Indians.
+For more insights and tips, check out our 2024 South and Southeast Asia Region Guide to Software Outsourcing.
+I also recommend the books by Craig Storti, a consultant, and trainer in intercultural communications, including The Art of Crossing Cultures, Cross-Cultural Dialogues, and Speaking of India: Bridging the Communication Gap when Working with Indians.

 Andy Hilliard